tommyokoyo/printf/README.md

 This is a collaboration project tasked to create a custome printf() using the tools we have learned so far.
-This task involved @theOnyangos and @kemunto-97.
+This task involved @tommyokoyo and @amos